 Apologies by major governments do happen.
 Forgiveness can come.
 Change is possible.

-p.s. if, in my sharing I came across as disrespectful, please know that my intentions are pure of heart.
-It’s taken me a long time to share this story– but I finally the time has come.
+p.s. if, in my sharing I was somehow disrespectful of Native American culture, please know that my intentions are pure of heart.
+It’s taken a long time to share this story– but I the time has come.